What is SoundSwell?

 I'm a Local Musician.
 How do I submit my album?

 SoundSwell continuously seeks to grow our local music collection.
 In order to be included in the collection, you must identify as a Santa Cruz County performer or band in your promotional biography, and at least one member of the band must reside in Santa Cruz County.
 You must be able to supply a commercially produced CD, EP or album with a minimum of 4 songs.
+In the interest of preservation, we cannot accept sumbissions where ink has been applied directly to the unprotected disc.
 The library accepts up to three albums per artist per year.

 Under the licensing agreement, the library will pay you for a 2 year non-exclusive license as follows: $100 for a full length LP consisting of 9 or more songs, $75 for an EP consisting of 6-8 songs, and $50 for an EP consisting of 4-5 songs.
 During the term of the license, only those users with a valid library card will be able to download licensed songs.